2017 Houston Astros season: Illegal electronic sign stealing and punishment

 Two years later in November 2019, allegations were made that the Astros used a sophisticated electronic sign stealing system.
 The Athletic published a report which stated that Mike Fiers, who left the Astros after 2017 and later played for the Detroit Tigers and Oakland Athletics, warned his new teams about the practice.
+The Athletic article heavily stressed that the illegal sign stealing was hardly exclusive to the Astros, but was in fact rampant across Major League Baseball.
 An MLB investigation into the allegations was launched following the report.
+Baseball YouTuber Jomboy Media was also one of the first to bring this to public attention, adding that a banging sound could be heard before each pitch.
+The number of bangs indicated to Astros batters what pitches were expected to be thrown from opposing pitchers.